gbmhunter/blog/content/posts/2023/09-30-september-2023-updates/_index.md

 * Added info on I2C start conditions, address bytes, data bytes and stop conditions.

 * Added info on providing clearance on PCBs for screw heads.

+* Added more info to the [Current Sensing page](/electronics/circuit-design/current-sensing/).